Cambridge & Counties Bank

-Cambridge & Counties Bank is a bank based and operating in the United Kingdom specialising in property finance, asset finance, classic, vintage, sports car finance and savings accounts for small to medium enterprises (SMEs).
+Cambridge & Counties Bank Limited is a bank based and operating in the United Kingdom specialising in property finance, asset finance, classic, vintage, sports car finance and savings accounts for small to medium enterprises (SMEs) and credit unions.

 The head office is located in the city of Leicester and the bank offers nationwide coverage through satellite offices.
 Cambridge & Counties Bank launched in June 2012 across Great Britain and has a unique ownership structure, being owned 50% by Trinity Hall, a Cambridge University college, and 50% by Cambridgeshire Local Government Pension Scheme.

 Cambridge & Counties Bank is registered under Company Registration No: 07972522.
 The bank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority and can be found under the Financial Services Register No: 579415.

 Services

 Cambridge & Counties Bank specialise in property finance for experienced property investors.
 The property finance product range includes commercial investments, residential investments, bridging finance, secured pension lending, holiday lets, mixed-use and refurbishment loans.

 The asset finance product range includes hire purchase and finance lease, and the bank is a member of the Finance and Leasing Association.

 The classic car finance product range includes purchase finance, equity release and auction finance and is available for classic cars, vintage cars, modern classics and racing cars.

 The bank operates a more traditional manual underwriting process where individual underwriters make decisions on each lending application, essentially combining a modern first class personal service with traditional banking values and processes.

 The savings account range typically includes notice savings accounts and fixed rate bonds that are available to a varied range of organisations such as businesses, charities, clubs & associations and trusts.